jonmbake/jonbake.com/blog/_posts/2019-11-09-tools-for-privacy-and-seurity-online.md

 ### Use a VPN

 Even when a site does not use a tracking cookie, your [IP Address](https://en.wikipedia.org/wiki/IP_address) can be used as a tracking device.
 A Virtual Private Network (VPN) acts as a reverse proxy to the internet-- making your IP Address that of the provider.
-VPN traffic is also encrypted to the VPN server, making it option for use over an untrusted Wifi connection like a cafe.
+VPN traffic is also encrypted to the VPN server, making it an option for use over an untrusted Wifi connection like at a café.

-It is very important to chose a trustworthy VPN provider.
+It is very important to choose a trustworthy VPN provider.
 The VPN provider has the same level of insight into your online behavior as an [ISP](https://en.wikipedia.org/wiki/Internet_service_provider).
 They could log all your behavior.
 Make sure to do a bit of research prior to choosing one.

 ### Setup a Pi-Hole

-A [Pi-Hole](https://pi-hole.net/) is effectively a network-wide ad blocker.
+A [Pi-Hole](https://pi-hole.net/) is a bit of software that runs on a [Raspberry Pi](https://www.raspberrypi.org/) that effectively acts as a network-wide ad blocker.
 It's like having uBlock origin automatically installed on every device connected to the network.
-It's more of an advanced option because it requires a bit of technical knowledge to setup, but the protection is well worth it.
+It's more of an advanced option because it requires a bit of technical knowledge to set up, but the extra protection is well worth it.